adafruit/circuitpython-weekly-newsletter/_posts/2018-06-26-made-with-mu.md

 [![Hackbots]({{ "/assets/hackchatbots.jpg" | absolute_url }}){:width="550px"}](https://youtu.be/iboLC9UwcOg)

 The Creative Robotics chat with Ladyada on Hackaday was last week, thank you everyone who came by.
 Ladyada discussed CRICKIT, our Creative Robotics & Interactive Construction Kit.
-CRICKIT is an add-on to Adafruit's Circuit Playground that lets you Make a Robot using CircuitPython, MakeCode, Arduino, etc.. robotics, arts, crafts, audio animatronics, sensors, agriculture/robot farming, physical computing, kinetic sculptures, science experiments, telescope control...
+CRICKIT is an add-on to Adafruit's Circuit Playground that lets you Make a Robot using CircuitPython, MakeCode, Arduino, etc., robotics, arts, crafts, audio animatronics, sensors, agriculture/robot farming, physical computing, kinetic sculptures, science experiments, telescope control...
 If you missed it, that is OK!
 [Video](https://youtu.be/iboLC9UwcOg) and [transcript](https://hackaday.io/event/159006-creative-and-interactive-robotics-chat/log/148262-crickit-transcript).
-Pictured above Sophi and Benchoff bots that we made with CircuitPython.
+Pictured above are Sophi and Benchoff bots that we made with CircuitPython.
 We talked for over an hour via text in the hackchat and on video, and went over a lot of the benefits of using Python for hardware, specifically electronics.

 ## HOW IT'S MADE: Programming CRICKIT for selective soldering

 [![Soldering]({{ "/assets/ssoldering.jpg" | absolute_url }}){:width="550px"}](https://blog.adafruit.com/2018/05/21/programming-the-crickit-for-selective-soldering-a-deep-dive-part-1-crickit-adafruit-adafruit-manufacturingmonday-manufacturing/)

 Selective soldering is often thought of as a “dark art”.
-In these two posts - [Part I](https://blog.adafruit.com/2018/05/21/programming-the-crickit-for-selective-soldering-a-deep-dive-part-1-crickit-adafruit-adafruit-manufacturingmonday-manufacturing/) & [Part II](https://blog.adafruit.com/2018/06/25/programming-crickit-for-selective-soldering-a-deep-dive-part-2-adafruit-manufacturing-manufacturingmonday/), series of posts we pulled back the veil and reveal the interior nature of this process as a whole with an emphasis on the strategy behind the programming of our new CRICKIT.
+In these two posts - [Part I](https://blog.adafruit.com/2018/05/21/programming-the-crickit-for-selective-soldering-a-deep-dive-part-1-crickit-adafruit-adafruit-manufacturingmonday-manufacturing/) & [Part II](https://blog.adafruit.com/2018/06/25/programming-crickit-for-selective-soldering-a-deep-dive-part-2-adafruit-manufacturing-manufacturingmonday/), series of posts, we pulled back the veil and reveal the interior nature of this process as a whole, with an emphasis on the strategy behind the programming of our new CRICKIT.
 CRICKIT was made to be the easiest way to code in Python to make robots.
 And speaking of CRICKIT, Hackspace magazine, latest issue, [has a review](https://hackspace.raspberrypi.org/features/adafruit-crickit-for-circuit-playground-express-review)!

 ## New Learning guides!